Signalsmith-Audio/pitch-time-example-code/README.md

 # _Four Ways To Write A Pitch-Shifter_ example code

-This is the code used to produce the audio demos for the  ADC22 presentation: _Four Ways To Write A Pitch-Shifter_
+This is the code used to produce the audio demos for the  ADC22 presentation: _Four Ways To Write A Pitch-Shifter_.
+It aimes for simplicity rather than performance.

 ## Organisation